darkzeroman/AntChallenge/README.txt

-I have some issues uploadoing this and making changes.
+I have some issues uploading this and making changes.
 I did this project before I started to use Git.
 I wouldn't worry about the commit history.

 Things that need work: